One-Way Ethernet Cable and Data Transfer

 • An authorized user or malware could force connecting in the opposite direction, for example by disabling the firewall

-• Machines could still communicate 2-way on a level that wasn’t prevented by the firewall or that was below user’s direct awareness (ARP, DHCP, etc.)
+• Machines could still communicate 2-way on a level that wasn’t prevented by the firewall or that was below user’s direct awareness (e.g. ARP, DHCP, etc.)

-So you would want a hardware-level guarantee that data flow is one-way only while still being able to use standard networking protocols.
+In such cases you would want a hardware-level guarantee that data will flow in one direction only, but still be able to use standard network protocols and commands.

 Typical use cases for hardware-level protection include setting up a transparent network sniffer/monitor or e.g. a secure system for generating PKI keys.

-It turns out that it is possible to convert an ethernet (LAN) cable into a physical 100 Mbps, half-duplex, one-way link by changing how the pins are connected on the ends of the cable.
-Then, it is possible to establish a high-level data flow over it using the UDP protocol.
+It turns out that it is possible to convert an ethernet (LAN) cable into a physical 100 Mbps, half-duplex, one-way link by changing how the pins are connected.
+Then, it is possible to establish a high-level data flow over such a cable using the UDP protocol.

 Ethernet (LAN) Cable Basics

-Ethernet cables are typically used to connect two computers directly, or to connect multiple computers to a network switch so that they can communicate as a group.
+Ethernet cables are used to connect two computers directly or to a network switch so that they can communicate as a group.

 Most common ethernet speeds are 10Mbps, 100Mbps, 1Gbps, 2.5Gbps, 10Gbps, and 40Gbps.
 That’s “bits per second”, meaning you should divide by 8 to get approximate speeds in bytes per second.
-And to estimate a maximum data transfer rate over a link, you can count that roughly 10% will be lost on the overhead of the TCP/IP protocol.
-(We will not be using TCP, but it is still a good reference.)
+A 1Gbps network is thus theoretically able of transferring 125 megabytes per second.

-Ethernet cables consist of 8 wires, some of which may be unused – it all depends on the standard and speed that’s negotiated on connection.
-Cables are color-coded for easier identification of wires on both ends.
+Ethernet cables consist of 8 wires, some of which may be unused – it all depends on the standard and speed that is negotiated on connection.

-There is nothing special about ethernet wire colors — as long as you would put 8 wires into connectors on both sides in the same order (1-1, 2-2, etc.) you would have a working cable.
+Cable wires are color-coded for easier identification on both ends, but there is nothing special about them — as long as you put 8 wires into connectors on both sides in the expected order (1-1, 2-2, etc.) it would work.

 However, there are two nuances to keep in mind:

 • Most network cards today can autodetect whether a cable is connected to another card directly or to a switch.
-But strictly speaking, when connecting two computers directly, the send and receive pins on one side need to be crossed-over, i.e. connected to receive and send on the other.
+However, strictly speaking, when connecting two computers directly, the send and receive pins on one side need to be crossed-over, i.e. connected in the opposite order on the other side.
 That type of cable is called a crossover cable.

-• Additionally, even though you can connect wires disregarding the color (as long as they are physically in the correct order), two standards named T568A and T568B define the default color and pin assignments for 8-wire cables.
+• Additionally, even though as mentioned you can connect wires disregarding the colors (as long as they are physically in the correct order), two standards named T568A and T568B define the default color and pin assignments for 8-wire cables.

 Hardware Setup